microsoft/WhatTheHack/060-SynapseAndDatabricks/Student/Challenge-03.md

 [< Previous Challenge](./Challenge-02.md) - **[Home](../README.md)** - [Next Challenge >](./Challenge-04.md)

 ## Introduction
-Now that we have our data arranged into more standardized and integrated datasets, it's time for the final push into the Gold Layer, also know as the Curated Layer, which is in most cases the last leg of our data transformation journey.<br>
+Now that we have our data arranged into more standardized and integrated datasets, it's time for the final push into the Gold Layer, also known as the Curated Layer, which is in most cases the last leg of our data transformation journey.<br>

 In the Gold Layer we expect the data to be ready for consumption for the business users and downstream systems.
 Thus, the consumers of this data can just plug into the data and expect row level security, data masking, data aggregation, etc. to be incorporated.